bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 In the Security Onion terminal itself, you can test by checking the output of `tcpdump -vv -i eth1`.

+And there you have it!
+Security Onion has everything it needs to get started.
+Check the web UI and you'll see some alerts.

 ### <a name="whats-next"></a>What's next?
 In the next post, I'll go over how I protect vlan with firewall rules to make sure what happens in the threat lab stays in the threat lab, and perhaps some of the beginnings of threat hunting pursuits.